rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <!-- <h4 id="variables">Variables</h4> -->
 #### Variables
 A variable can be defined as a number entity (use "var_n" as the object type).
 The var will be implemented as a slider.
 "device_class" is set if found in the input's "Description" field.
 Must be a valid sensor device class.
+"max" and "min" can be set similarly.
+If not explicitly set, max = 255 and min = 0.
 See Note.
 {% raw %}
 <pre>
 homeassistant/number/HVXLb1d0d912ed315aad_VA-145n/config